Paoapps/fifi/README.md

 ### Authentication

 The framework provides a way to authenticate with a server using tokens.
 It provides a way to automatically refresh tokens when they expire.
-Authentication is optional and can be disabled if not needed.
+Authentication is optional and can be enabled by using the `fifi-auth` module.

 ## Installation